raspberrypilearning/generic-scratch3-backdrop-from-library/en/step_1.md

-Click on __Choose a Backdrop__ in the bottom right-hand corner to open the Backdrop Library:
+Click on __Choose a Backdrop__ in the bottom right-hand corner of the screen to open the Backdrop Library:

 ![The 'Choose a Backdrop' icon.](images/stage-choose.png)